lrAlval/SAA-C03/docs/storage/Redis.md

 # Redis
-- multi az
+- Multi AZ
-- auto failover
+- auto **failover**
-- read replicas
+- read **replicas**
+- Data durability using AOF persistence
+- back and restore features
-## Elasticcache for Redis
+## Elastic cache for Redis
 - in-memory data store
-- sub-milisecond latency
+- sub-millisecond latency
 - used for real-time application
 - supports replication, high availability and cluster sharding
-- HIPAA eligable
+- HIPAA eligible
 - PCI DSS compliant
-## RedisAuth
+## Redis Auth
-- use aa password before client  can execute commands
+- you can set a “password/token” when you create a Redis cluster.
+	- Extra level of security for your cache (on top of [[SecurityGroup]])
+	- support SSL in flight encryption.

 ## Use cases